AhmedEldessouki1982/nodeJS-training/README.md

 # nodeJS-training
-this repo for collecting sample code on node js
+This repo for collecting sample code on node JS